St Paul's School, Rourkela

-Saint Paul's School, Rourkela is an Indian educational institution located in Rourkela, Odisha, that offers courses from the Kindergarten to the Senior-Secondary level.
+Saint Paul's School, Rourkela is an Indian educational institution located in Rourkela, Odisha, that offers courses from the Nursery to the Senior-Secondary level.

 History

 The school was founded in 1964 by Rev. Fr.
-Thomas Morris, an Irish Catholic Priest and a member of SVD Society.
+Thomas Morris, an Irish Catholic priest and a member of SVD Society.

-Early Years
+Early years

-Ever since its foundation, the school kept adding two classes (one each for upper and lower grades) every year.
-During its initial years, the school had faculties including Mr. T.S.
-Tripathy (Mathematics), Mr. Rajib Behera (Biology), Fr.
-Felix (Physics) and Mr. V.B.
+Right from its foundation, the school kept adding two classes (one each for upper and lower grades) every year.
+During its initial years, the educators included T.S.
+Tripathy (Mathematics), Rajib Behera (Biology), Fr.
+Felix (Physics) and V.B.
 Nair (Physical Education).The first batch of Standard 10th appeared for the matriculation exam in the year 1969.

 Co-education

 Saint Paul's School was converted from an all-boys school to a co-education school in 2014.
 As of 2014, it was the only all-boys school in eastern India.
 A poll was conducted among the parents of students to decide whether or not to admit girls.
 The decision was taken by Fr S Joseph for the academic session 2013-14.
 The first girls were admitted from kindergarten.